 Over 400 Akawaio and Arecuna men and women met for a land conference on February 28 – March 2, in the village of Phillipai on the Kukui River in Guyana.
-The gathering proved to be the largest such meeting in recent times, and focused on land rights for indigenous communities across the Upper Mazaruni, deep in Guyana’s forested interior.
-Communities in the Upper Mazaruni have been fighting for their lands for decades, including through the courts.
-Six communities filed a lawsuit in 1998 seeking to secure title to their whole territory; that case is still pending, and a ruling is expected this year.
+The tribes represent communities across the Upper Mazaruni, deep in Guyana’s forested interior.
+This meeting served as a summit, to chart a course towards the achievement of a legal title to their ancestral lands.
+Communities in the Upper Mazaruni have been fighting in defense of their homes for decades, both legally and, in some cases, physically.